-So, before concluding I would like to make this appeal again to the Fin ance Minister, particularly about emp loyment which we have raised again and again in this House, that the pro mises that were given of at least one person to be employed from each family, that was given in the ruling, party manifesto, should be fulfilled.
-That was a very welcome promise.
-I mentioned it before and I mention again.
-And the whole country be with the Government if it comes with a rural programme so far as that .s concerned.
-To give that kind of employment, you have to streng then the minimum needs programme, you have to strengthen the rural works programme, you have to stren gthen the irrigation projects, afforesta tion projects, dairy, animal husbandry, fishery, agriculture, and ailed sectors, Antodya project, employment guaran tee scheme on the Maharashtra pat tern.
-Unless that is done, we shall go along the old line of having rural growth of 1.5 per cent and people be low the poverty line will remain be low the poverty line.
-Other nations path or the following the socialist capitalist path, whether it is Yugos lavia or Thailand, they all achieved 6 per cent growth rate.
-We are achiev ing 3.5 per cent growth rate.
-With that growth rate we shall not be able to make a dent on the people who are below the poverty line.
-And therefore, I would appeal to the Finance Minister that with regard to this employment programme, not merely employment without production content, but employment programme having a production content, those programmes must be intenfied and allocations must be made in such a way that our huge manpower i_s utlised and this huge manpower is not treated as a liability but as a great asset so far ;as India is concerned.
-Sir, ours is one .country in the developing world which has one of the highest saving rates, one country in the developing world which has the highest taxes, one country in the developing world which has the largest scientific manpower, and we also have the food an the foreign exchange reserves.
-Therefore, there is a great opportunity and I hope that some concrete schemes will come so that we can really make a dent so that people who are living below the poverty line get a relief.
+So, before concluding I would like to make this appeal again to the Finance Minister, particularly about employment which we have raised again and again in this House, that the promises that were given of at least one person to be employed from family, that was given in the ruling party manifesto, should be That was a very welcome promise.
+I mentioned it before and I mention it again.
+And the whole country will be with the Government if it comes with a rural programme so far that is concerned.
+To give that kind of employment, you have to strengthen the minimum needs programme, you have to strengthen the rural works programme, you have to strengthen the irrigation projects, afforestation projects, dairy, animal husbandry, fishery, agriculture, and alled sectors, Antodya project, employment guarantee scheme on the Maharashtra Unless that is done, we shall go along the old line of having rural growth of 1.5 per cent and people below the poverty line will remain below the poverty line.
+Other nations following the socialist path capitalist path, whether it is lavia or Thailand, they all achieved 6 per cent growth rate.
+We are achieving 3.5 per cent growth rate. that growth rate we shall not be able to make a dent on the people who are below the poverty line. therefore, I would appeal to the Finance Minister that with regard to this employment programme, not merely employment without production content, but employment programme having a production content, those programmes must be intenfied and allocations must be made in such a way that our huge manpower is utlised and this huge manpower is not treated as a liability but as a great asset so as India is concerned.
+Sir, ours is one country in the developing world which has one of the highest saving one country in the developing world which has the highest taxes, one country in the developing world which has the largest scientific manpower, and we also have the food an the foreign Therefore, there exchange reserves. is a great opportunity and I hope that some concrete schemes will come that we can really make a dent so that people who are living below the poverty line get a relief.
 Thank you.

-SHRI N. K. P. SALVE: Mr. Vice-Chairman, as I rise to support the Finance Bill, I wish to practically reiterate that the Budget and the Finance Bill of this year were received by a very wide cross-section of our people with a very high degree of appreciation and approbation; particularly it was exceedingly welcomed by the lower middle class people who have been suffering incalculable hardship harassment and in the proposals contained :n this Finance Bill, they could see some relief, some sunshine.
+SHRI N. K. P. SALVE: Mr. Vice-Chairman, as I rise to support Finance Bill, I wish to practically reiterate that the Budget and the Finance Bill of this year were received by a very wide cross-section of people with a very high degree οf appreciation and approbation; particularly it was exceedingly welcomed by the lower middle class people who have been suffering incalculable hardship and harassment and in the proposals contained in this Finance Bill, some relief, some they could see sunshine.

-However, it is undoubtedly true, that ever since the Budget and the Finance Bill have been presented to this House and to the Lok Sabha 'there has been incessantly an increase in the wholsale price index and it has been undoubtedly showing an upward trend.
-Undisputedly, Sir, we have not as yet been able to tame the inflationary forces which have been oppressing and which have been ravaging our economy.
-But the question is, is it fair and proper that the entire inflationary trend, the rise in prices, the increase in the wholesale price index, is being attributed to certain structural deficiencies of philosophy and measures taken in the Budget and the Finance Bill?
-Some critics have been a little uncharitable to the Finance Minister and one of ihem said that the Budget was politically clever bu economically unsound.
+However, it is undoubtedly true that ever since the Budget and the Finance Bill have been presented this House and to the Lok Sabha there has been incessantly an increase in the wholsale price index and it has been undoubtedly showing an upward Undisputedly, Sir, we not as yet been able to tame the inflationary forces which have been oppressing and which have been ravaging our economy.
+But the guestion is, is it fair and proper that the entire inflationary trend, the rise in prices, the increase in the wholesale price index is being attributed structural deficiencies of 'to certain philosophy and measures taken in the Budget and the Finance Bill?
+Some critics have been a little uncharitable to the Finance Minister and one of them said that the Budget was politically clever bu economically unsound.